leohinterlang/argFace/README.md

 by making method calls to the interface.
 Although these methods are available to all of the models, they are not always necessary.

+### Usage Text Format

 Other command line interfaces (CLI) require a long sequence of procedural code just to get the options and arguments to make sense.
 ArgFace does away with all that clutter.
 Rather than a load of initialization code, the usage text fully describes what is expected by the program.

+The overall format of the usage text is:

+    [usage[:]] program-name <usage-specification>
+        [program-name <usage-specification>] ...
+    [options[:]
+        <option-specification> ... ]

+The "usage" and colon are optional.
+The program name marks the start of each usage specifier.
+Multiple usage specifiers are mutually exclusive.

+The "options" section is used to define, clarify, or extend the program options.
+For example:

+    usage: prog [-a] define <variable-name> [<value>]
+    options:
+        -a, --allow Grant redefinition privilege.

+Here the "-a" option specified in the usage section is paired with an alternate longer name "--allow" and assigned a help message.
+An equivalent specification would be:

+    usage: prog [-a|--allow] 'Grant redefinition privilege.'
+        define <variable-name> [<value>]

+### ArgFace Operational Variables

+* argOptionSuffix
+* argOperandSuffix
+* posixFormat